 James -

-James was the son of Zebedee (Matthew 4:21; Mark 1:19) and Salome (Mary's sister), Jesus' cousin, and older brother of the disciple John.
-Born into a wealthy family, James was a fisherman and partner with Peter (Luke 5:10) when Jesus called and made him part of His inner circle (along with Peter and John).
-He was allowed to witness the Transfiguration (Matthew 17:1-9; Mark 9:1-13; Luke 9:28-36), the resurrection of Jairus' daughter (Mark 5:37-42; Luke 8:49-55), and Jesus praying in Gethsemane (Matthew 26:37; Mark 14:32-34).
-Jesus nicknamed James and his brother John the "Sons of Thunder" (Mark 3:17).
-Jesus predicted that James would meet a bloody end (Matthew 20:23; Mark 10:38-39), and sure enough, James was the first of the twelve apostles to die (excluding Judas), killed by King Herod as documented in Acts 12:1-2.
+Another of the original twelve disciples.
+James was the son of Zebedee (Matthew 4:21; 10:2, Mark 1:19; Luke 5:10) and Salome (Mary's sister), Jesus' cousin, and older brother of the disciple John.
+Born into a wealthy family, James was a fisherman and a partner with Peter (Luke 5:10) when Jesus called and made him part of His inner circle (along with Peter and John).
+James was allowed to witness the Transfiguration (Matthew 17:1-9; Mark 9:1-13; Luke 9:28-36), the resurrection of Jairus' daughter (Mark 5:37-42; Luke 8:49-55), and Jesus praying in Gethsemane as He waited to be arrested (Matthew 26:37; Mark 14:32-34).
+Jesus nicknamed James and his brother John the "Sons of Thunder" (Mark 3:17) and predicted that James would meet a bloody end (Matthew 20:23; Mark 10:38-39).
+Sure enough, James was the first of the twelve apostles to die (not counting Judas).
+He was killed by King Herod Agrippa as documented in Acts 12:1-2.

 John -